Snowshoeing river canyons of the North Shore

-Caribou River at Mile 71.3 between Little Marais and Schroeder .
-From the wayside parking lot, hike on the river, a favorite for guided snowshoe hikes offered by the Superior Hiking Trail Association.
+Caribou River at Mile 71.3 between Little Marais and Schroeder.
+From the wayside parking lot, it's a flat and easy hike on the river to a waterfall.

-Onion River at Mile 87 near Lutsen .
-Park at the Ray Berglund Wayside, less than half a mile west of Lutsen Resort's Sea Villas and the Cliff Dweller motel and 3.7 miles west of Lutsen Lodge.
+Onion River at Mile 87 near Lutsen.
+Park at the Ray Berglund Wayside, less than half a mile west of the Sea Villas and the Cliff Dweller motel and 3.7 miles west of Lutsen Lodge.

 The walls of this gorge are very tall and steep, so be especially careful not to get in trouble.